winder/Universal-G-Code-Sender/README.md

 ## Downloads

-🚩 There is currently a problem with the download server please use the download links under the latest release page [here](https://github.com/winder/Universal-G-Code-Sender/releases/tag/v2.0.11).
+🚩 There is currently a problem with the download server.
+Please use the download links under the latest release page [here](https://github.com/winder/Universal-G-Code-Sender/releases/tag/v2.0.11).

 Sorry for the inconvenience.

 ## Screenshots